 Is a retrofit damp-proof course really necessary in old buildings?

 There should be a presumption against retrospective DPC’s, which, inappropriately installed in a pre-c1919 building, can be damaging, ineffective and an unnecessary expense.
 DPCs can have a role, though, perhaps where, say, irreversible alterations mean a building is effectively now functioning as a modern sealed structure. [para?]
 When selecting a DPC system and it is not feasible to insert a physical DPC, the SPAB suggests following BRE’s advice to consider only methods that have been awarded an Agrement or other third-party certificate.
 Chemical injection is the only method that currently satisfies this requirement.
 Physical and chemical DPC’s, however, should be avoided in earth buildings, where major structural damage can result, and treatment is difficult in flint and rubble-cored walls.

 What about plaster repairs on a previously damp old wall?

-Lime plaster should normally be used for any repairs following work to combat rising dampness.
-Salt-resistant plasters are favoured instead by many DPC installers but tend to just temporarily disguise continuing dampness problems and may require listed building consent.
+Lime plaster should normally be used for any repairs following work to combat rising damp.
+Salt-resistant plasters are favoured instead by many DPC installers but tend to just temporarily disguise continuing damp problems and may require listed building consent.
 A poultice of whiting and water is an old method of removing patches of residual salts from plasterwork.
 Decoration with paints such as limewash and soft distemper, where possible, will maximise ‘breathability’.